PrefectHQ/prefect/docs/orchestration/concepts/automations.md

 #### Agent SLA failure

 This event fires if a group of agents have not queried the backend after an amount of time.
-The "agent config" abstraction allows us to link multiple agents to a single key.
-The UI will create an agent config for you when you create an agent SLA automation.
+The "agent config" abstraction allows linking multiple agents to a single key.
+The UI creates an agent config for you when you create an agent SLA automation.

 If _no_ agents linked to the config are querying the API for flow runs, the SLA failure event will fire.
 If _any_ of the agents are healthy, the SLA will pass.